sectoramen/CloudFormationStuff/README.md

 ## ProwlerMultiAcctEC2toS3withSSMandSQS

-Same as above but for multiple accounts.
+Same as above but for multiple accounts specified as CloudFormation parameters.
 You can specify a *space* separated list of accounts to scan.
 You must have the right permissions and be able to assume role on these accounts.

+**NOTE**: Do NOT add -R and -A as Prowler parameters.

+## ProwlerOrgEC2toS3withSSMandSQS

+Same as above but for multiple accounts in a AWS Organizations.
+You must have the right permissions and be able to assume role on these accounts.

-**NOTE**: Do NOT add -R and -A as Prowler parameters as they are added.
+**NOTE**: This CloudFormation stack must be run on the root account.
+Do NOT add -R and -A as Prowler parameters.